-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units are of uPVC construction containing double glazing.
+doors to both front and rear.

 External decorations Visually inspected.
-External timbers and render work have a paint finish.; Conservatories / porches There are no conservatories or porches pertaining to the property.
-Communal areas There are no communal areas pertaining to the property.
+External timbers and renderwork have a paint finish.
+Conservatories / porches None.
+Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is an attached single motor garage over the left hand gable elevation which was seen to be of brick construction under a flat platform roof thought to be overlaid with mineralised felt.
-Access is by way of an up and over vehicular door to the front elevation.
+The subjects benefit from a detached single motor garage which was seen to be of sectional concrete construction under a corrugated roof.
+Access is by way of a up and over vehicular door to the front elevation and pedestrian access to the rear.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to both front and rear.
-The front and side gardens incorporate a car run-in providing off-street parking, as well as vehicular access to the garaging facility.
-Gardens are bound by way of fencing and hedging.
+The subjects benefits from garden grounds to all sides.
+There is a car run-in providing off street parking as well as vehicular access to the garaging facility over the right hand gable elevation.
+Gardens are bound by way of masonry walling, fencing and hedging.
 Ceilings Visually inspected from floor level.
-Ceilings within the property would appear to be formed in plasterboard.
+Ceilings within the property are formed in timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are formed in a combination of brickwork, plastered on both faces, and plasterboard.
+THE Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls are predominantly formed in brickwork plastered on both faces.
+There are a number of linings at attic level which would appear to be a combination of timber ply, plasterboard and cement sheeting.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Tioors moraumy sub noors carpets or floor coverings were lifted.
+No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Floors are of timber construction.
-No sub-floor inspection was undertaken, and hence, we cannot comment upon its condition.
+Flooring would appear to be of suspended timber construction.
+No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings • Internal joinery and kitchen fittings were moved.
-Kitchen units were visually inspected excluding Internal joinery and kitchen fittings were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, Internal joinery and kitchen fittings Chimney breasts and fireplaces were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-Were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units. were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+Chimney breasts and firenlaces together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
+Chimney breasts and fireplaces together with internal pass doors of timber construction.
+Chimney breasts and fireplaces together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
+Chimney breasts and fireplaces together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
 Visually inspected.
-Chimney breasts and fireplaces Were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+Chimney breasts and fireplaces together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric feature fire located within the living room apartment.
-Were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+Chimney breasts and fireplaces Internal decorations together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
 Visually inspected.
+No testing of the flues or fittings was carried out. together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric feature fire located within the living room Chimney breasts and fireplaces Were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
-The kitchen incorporates base and wall mounted units.
+There is a gas fire located within the sitting room apartment. together with internal pass doors of timber construction.
+The kitchen incorporates fitted units.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric feature fire located within the living room apartment.
+There is a gas fire located within the sitting room apartment.
 Visually inspected.